DocSkellington/SkellEngine/tutorials/basics/building.md

 ---
-layout: page
+layout: tutorial
 title: How to build and dependencies
+shortitle: "Building"
 ---

-First, we need to download the necessary dependencies.
-After that, we can compile and use SkellEngine.
+First, you need to download the necessary dependencies.
+After that, you can compile and use SkellEngine in your own projects.

 # Dependencies
 ## What to install